AI Thinking Models: Full Overview and Working Principles

 What is an AI thinking model?

-The breakthrough came when researchers shifted from telling computers exactly what to do to creating systems that could learn from data.
-By the 2010s, this approach led to neural networks that could recognize patterns in vast amounts of information.
-Today’s AI thinking models build on these foundations, combining pattern recognition with more structured forms of knowledge and reasoning.
+A major breakthrough came when researchers stopped trying to tell computers exactly what to do in every situation and instead built systems that could learn from data.
+By the 2010s, this approach had led to neural networks capable of identifying patterns in huge amounts of information.

 What AI thinking models do share with human cognition are certain functional capabilities: